CivML-PolyMtl/OpenIPDM/README.md

 `OpenIPDM` generally provides the following outputs:

 1. Deterioration state estimates.
-2. Service-life of an intervention
+2. Service-life of an intervention.
 3. Effect of interventions.

 Further details about the outputs can be found in the OpenIPDM documentation manual.